NoahGWood/OpenEFT/README.md

 If you're not very technical, I'm in the process of creating a simple website you can go to get your EFT file made for $10.
 In the meantime, however, here's the open-source software you need to do the conversion manually.

-## TODO:
-This software is unfortunately not completely ready to use yet.
-It will generate a valid EFT file, however it does not yet encode the pixel density needed for the WSQ (hopefully soon!), and I can't guarantee the FBI will accept these EFT files.
-If you have a .EFT file you can share to help the project, please send a copy of the file to noah@noahwood.org

 ## How To Use

 1. Print off FD-258 card (Use the provided template in the repo for best results)